managedcoder/BotFrameworkAccelerators/Workshop/README.md

 ## Workshop Prechecks and Prerequisites<a name=WorkshopPrechecksandPrerequisites />

 A critical step in preparing for the workshop is installing the bot framework SDK and tools and making sure you have enough permissions in your Azure Subscription to create all the resources and services required by the Virtual Assistant Template.

+### SDK and Tools Installation
 These installation steps can be done before the workshop starts or during the workshop itself.
 If you decide to do the installation steps during the workshop then its super important to confirm that the attendees have enough permissions to install software on their development PC before the workshop starts (i.e. admin rights to the PC).

 There are two sets of prerequisites that must be installed for this workshop:
 - Virtual Assistant prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-assistant/2_download_and_install/)